christinerose/gibbr.org/blog/nim/index.md

 A more formal proof can be found [here](https://en.wikipedia.org/wiki/Nim#Proof_of_the_winning_formula).

 ### Some reflections
-At the start of this blog post I alluded to the fact that I was already familiar with this game.
+This talk was not my first encounter with Nim.
-In fact, as my S6[^1] advanced higher computing project I implemented the game Nim.
+In fact, as my S6[^1] advanced higher computing project I implemented this game.

 [^1]: S6 meaning senior phase 6, as I just found out.